halfpintutopia/magic-forest-trail/README.md

         * Show distances
         * Show approximate times to hike
         * Show difficulty level
-    * Provide details of how to get to Braunwald by car or train
     * Provide a form
         * For people to book family passes in advance
         * To ask questions about the trail
-        * To ask about other activities in the area
 * First Time Visitor Goals
     * Find information about the trails
     * Find the out how to get to the start of the trails